jkroepke/helm-secrets/docs/ARGOCD.md

 An Argo CD Application can use the downloader plugin syntax to use encrypted value files.
 There are two methods how to use an encrypted value file.
-- Method 1: Mount the gpg key from a kubernetes secret as volume
+- Method 1: Mount the private key from a kubernetes secret as volume
-- Method 2: Fetch the gpg key directly from a kubernetes secret
+- Method 2: Fetch the private key directly from a kubernetes secret

 Please refer to the configuration section of the corresponding method for further instructions.